nusco/narjillos/backlog.md

 #Narjillos Backlog

-##Advanced Body Plans
->goal: specialized creatures

-    Give evolution more power to shape interesting creature bodies.

-* MIRROR_AND_CONTINUE and MIRROR_AND_STOP instructions
-  Makes it possible to mirror an organ without necessarily mirroring the entire subtree.

-* FORK_AND_CONTINUE and FORK_AND_STOP instructions
-+ Parametric FORK
-+ Parametric MIRROR
-+ Parametric SKIP
-* Parametric LOOP
-* STOP and END instructions
-  STOP just stops building this part, END terminates the build process

-+ JUMP instruction
-+ CALL instruction

-+ Duplicate organs during mutation instead of mirroring them
-  To favour emergent complexity.
-There are studies who say it would, at least.
-  PATCH instruction?

-- Different shapes for body segments

 ##Dish Edges
 >goal: complex interactions

     Constrain the "world" inside defined edges.

+    Note: think about this now that (thanks to the new chemistry) there are narjillos
+    who can survive on breathing alone, without moving.
+It could cause issues for populations
+    that happen to sit close to the edge of the dish.

     Right now, things can be placed anywhere, but only the central area of the dish is
     space-partitioned.
 The rest is "outer space".
 If we limit the world, we can make it
     all space-partitioned.
 The current space partitioning is OK-ish, but it would make
     it hard and expensive to implement generalized collision detection.
 At the moment,
     this is not a problem, because the only collision detection I have is "mouth colliding
     with food".
-But in the future, I want to have anything collide with anything.
+But in the future, we want to have anything collide with anything.
-    After implementing this, I can probably remove the concept of "outer space" (the area outside the space-partitioned center of the dish).
+    After implementing this, I can probably remove the concept of "outer space" (the area
+    outside the space-partitioned center of the dish).

 * Kill narjillos who touch outer space
 + Limit panning to inner space